synedra/interface-tiktok-live/README.md

 };
 ```

 Here we are defining a new method called `getAstraClient` that uses the `createClient` method from our `astrajs` library to create a connection to our database.
-We then provide it the needed database credentials we added to our environment varaiables earlier;
+We then provide it the needed database credentials we added to our environment variables earlier;

 - `ASTRA_DB_ID`
 - `ASTRA_DB_REGION`